You don’t need to be a seasoned pro to produce a delightful display

 Not only is this drought-tolerant, but also very versatile and would look ideal in beds, borders, and along pathways, to split up the sections of your garden.

-Known as ‘one of the UK’s most popular flowers’, the Hydrangea ‘Runaway Bride’ was crowned ‘Plant of the Year’ at the 2018 RHS Chelsea Flower Show, demonstrating its remarkable pedigree.
+‘One of the UK’s most popular flowers’ – Hydrangea ‘Runaway Bride’ was crowned ‘Plant of the Year’ at the 2018 RHS Chelsea Flower Show.

-A breeze to grow and maintain, this variety of Hydrangea will introduce an explosion of snowy white flowers to your garden throughout the summer.
+A breeze to grow and maintain, this Hydrangea introduces an explosion of snowy white flowers to your garden throughout summer.

-Unlike other Hydrangeas, which normally only flower at the tips of shoots, this variety will create a show of blooms along the full length of its branches.
+Unlike other Hydrangeas, which typically flower at the tips of shoots, ‘Runaway Bride’ creates a show of blooms along the full length of its branches.

 Hydrangeas are very trendy when used as cut flowers or as part of a winter display, owing to their heads of gorgeous flowers.